lucacarniato/capstone-project/README.md

 [Figure 2.
 Bar chart for month feature grouped by severity code]

-As expected, collisions involving a pedestrian or a bicycle more frequently results in a personal injury compared to collisions with no pedestrian or bicycle involved (Figure 3 and 4).
+As expected, collisions involving a pedestrian or a bicycle more frequently result in a personal injury compared to collisions with no pedestrian or bicycle involved (Figure 3 and 4).
 When forecasting the severity of a collision, it is important to take into account the presence of persons and bicycles on the road (such as at pedestrian of bicycle crossings).

 ![Fig3](figures/Fig6.jpg)
 [Figure 3.
 Bar chart for PERSONCOUNT feature grouped by severity code]